 You really shouldn’t turn up to a wedding in a black dress – you’re not attending a funeral.
 If you don’t suit pastels, then go for a number in a striking emerald or scarlet.

-Wearing grey to a weddng is okay, or a dark navy but black really shouldn’t be worn to a wedding.
+Wearing grey to a wedding is okay, or a dark navy but black really shouldn’t be worn to a wedding.
 It’s also considered unlucky and you wouldn’t want to be a bad omen, would you?

-Anything too loud
+Anything too Loud

 The bride and groom should be the focus of attention on their big day.
 That’s not to say you shouldn’t look your best and dress up for the occasion but you need to blend in, so that means not turning up in anything loud and garish.

-Tiaras or sparkly headpieces
+Tiaras or Sparkly Headpieces

 If you’re married yourself, you may have a tiara carefully wrapped up in tissue paper somewhere that you’re just dying to wear again.
 Well, forget it and keep your sparkly headpiece for a Christmas party or ball.
-Have a great updo instead if it’s an elegant evening event – you can always wear a sparkly diamante clip or accessory in the back of your hair.
+Have a great up-do instead if it’s an elegant evening event – you can always wear a sparkly diamante clip or accessory in the back of your hair.

-Jeans and a nice top
+Jeans and a Nice Top

 Remember, you’re going to a wedding where the bride and groom will have invested a lot of time and money in getting the day just right.
 So don’t come in anything too informal.